msuliot/ai-api-demo/README.md

     ```bash
     python3 full_automatic.py
     ```
-- You will the model_id from the output of the full automatic process.
+- You will need the model_id from the output of the full automatic process.
 - This process can take OpenAI about 5-20 minutes to complete.

 - Update the _api.py file with your model_id